Clare Kilner

 Clare Kilner is an English film and television director.

 In film, she is best known for directing How to Deal (2003) and The Wedding Date (2005).
-On television, Kilmer has directed episodes of Eastenders and House of the Dragon.
-For the latter, she directed the episodes King of the Narrow Sea, We Light the Way, The Green Council, and Rhaenyra the Cruel, all of which were critically acclaimed.
+On television, Kilner has directed episodes of Eastenders and House of the Dragon.
+For the latter, she directed the episodes King of the Narrow Sea, We Light the Way, The Green Council, Rhaenyra the Cruel, Queen's Landing and Rhaenyra Triumphant, all of which were critically acclaimed.